NorSC/supervisor-search/_supervisors/becky-strachan.md

 email: rebecca.strachan@northumbria.ac.uk
 website: https://www.northumbria.ac.uk/about-us/our-staff/s/becky-strachan/
 office_hours: >-
   I work full time.
-There are two hours per week reserved for open office hours where students can book to see me either online or in person.
-These are: 1.
-  Tuesdays 9-10am;  2.
-Wednesdays 9-10 am,

-  Please book an appointment by contacting me via email.
-We can meet either in person (on campus) or online via Teams/BB Collaborate.
+I have three drop in hours per week where students can just drop in to see me.
+These are Wednesdays 9.30 - 11am and Thursdays 3.30- 5pm.
+If you would like a specific time during this period, just contact me via email to book an appointment.

+  My office is ELB112 on the first floor of B Block, Ellison Building and my work phone no is 0191 227 3606.
 research_group: Digital Learning Laboratory
 research_themes:
   - Human-Computer Interaction